 If some of these words are new to you as well, enlist the assistance of your server (Editor’s Note: I always ask — who knows if there are some goodies buried underneath those big words that I’ll just love!).
 Even better, have your kids ask the waiter to describe the menu items they need help with.

 The benefit of starting your kids on “fancy” food at Disney is that signature restaurants have the capability of modifying almost any dish to suit the diner’s needs.
-For example, on the California Grill menu above, if you want the pork but don’t want polenta, you can ask that it be served with the mashed potatoes from the beef instead.
-The chefs at Disney won’t blink an eye at making a switch.
+For example, on the California Grill menu above, if you want the pork tenderloin but don’t want polenta, you can ask that it be served with the mashed potatoes from the beef instead.
+The chefs at Disney likely won’t blink an eye at making a switch.

 And don’t forget that there are safety net kids’ menus at every signature restaurant at Walt Disney World (with the exception of Victoria & Albert’s).
 There’s no shame in mac n’ cheese at Walt Disney World (in fact, many of the signature restaurants are serving macaroni and cheese on the adult menu!)